Tesla Model 3 Highland

-The Tesla Model 3 Highland was announced in Sept 2023, initially went on sale in just a few countries, mainly Left Hand Drive Europe countries and then expanded to all countries over the next 6 to 9 months.
-The car includes a number of significant updates over the previous model which we detail below.
+The Tesla Model 3 Highland was announced in Sept 2023,and over a period of about 9 months became available in all countries served by Tesla.
+The car includes a number of notable updates over the previous model which we detail below.

 While it's unlikely to be an issue for many, the top speeds has also been reduced down to 210km/h or 120mph, down from 145mph in the case of the LR AWD.
 The performance to 60mph or 100km/h has also not changed on either car although we do wonder if the acceleration profile has changed because of the reduced top speed, something that may be apparent when overtaking.
 We await meaningful real world tests.

-The Performance model is however different, with larger rear wheels increasing traction but also increasing drag, the range hasb;t improved.
+The Performance model is however different, with larger rear wheels increasing traction but also increasing drag, the range hasnt improved.

 Probably the biggest and most significant change is the update to the steering wheel and the removal of the control stalks.
 Tesla first did this with the Model S and Model X where they moved the indicators and autopilot controls to the steering wheel, whilst the drive select control moved to the screen, albeit with an option for this to be automated.
-We have already seen this split opinion amongst buyers, and we are not personally convinced the change is a good move.
-We have struggled using a Model S with this configuration, and while others claim you get used to it we don't see it offering any material benefit.
+We have seen a split opinion amongst buyers, but feedback has been such that Tesla opted to include an indicator stalk in the Model Y update, a clear sign that the decision to remove stalks has not been universally welcomed.

 The screen is also said to be brighter although in our experience it's rarely at 100% anyway.